 Unless otherwise noted, a ½-credit may be earned from successful completion of each semester of summer school coursework.
 Students may repeat courses they have previously passed, with the higher of the two grades entered on their permanent record.
 However, the student will only receive credit for the course once.
 Regardless of the course, all students must be present for the final exams.

 Tuition fees cover the rental of textbooks, while required workbooks and any other supplementary supplies must be purchased by the student.
 Books will be distributed the first day of class and must be returned on the last day.
 Students are expected to return the books in the same condition as they were received.
 Students will be charged for lost or damaged books.
+No academic credit will be given until all textbooks are returned in acceptable condition or are paid in full.

 Please note: This page contains links to documents that are in Adobe's PDF format.
 If you have accessibility needs that make it difficult for you to access and / or interpret information in PDF format, please call 815-455-8500 or email firstname.lastname@example.org, and we will be happy to assist you.